Professional Accounting Taxation Technician Level 4 Apprentices

-The Accounting Level 4 Apprenticeship will involve you working in an accounts department, taking on more responsibility in supporting a business or organisation manage their money properly.
+The Professional Accounting Taxation Technician Level 4 Apprenticeship will involve you working in an accounts department, taking on more responsibility in supporting a business or organisation manage their money properly.
 Running a business involves a lot of financial activities, from expenses and bills to taxes and payroll.
 Accountants keep track of all these areas and more.
 It takes a business brain, as well as a way with numbers, to get ahead.

 - Course Information